Billboard Music Awards nominees, performers and everything else you need to know

 What about the other artists performing?

-Ariana Grande is going to kick off the awards show “with a show-stopping performance from her upcoming LP,” a press release says.
+Ariana Grande is going to kick off the awards show “with a show-stopping performance from her upcoming LP,” a press release stated.

+The show will also feature a duet performance from Christina Aguilera and Demi Lovato.
+They’ll perform the tune “Fall in Line.”

-K-pop band BTS -- along with pop stars Camila Cabello, Dua Lipa, John Legend and Shawn Mendes -- have all been announced, too.
+K-pop band BTS -- along with pop stars Camila Cabello, John Legend, Dua Lipa, Jennifer Lopez and Shawn Mendes -- have all been announced, too.

 How are award finalists determined?